simp/pupmod-simp-simp_bolt/README.md

 To view available modules, `su` to the bolt user and execute `bolt puppetfile show-modules`.
-Additional modules already on the system can be added by specifiying the full path to their parent directory in Hiera by specifying
+Additional modules already on the system can be added by specifying the full path to their parent directory in Hiera:

 ```yaml
 simp_bolt::config::modulepath: /path/to/modules
 ```